wp-plugins/the-casengo-chat-widget/readme.txt

 == Frequently Asked Questions ==

-*   **Do I need a Casengo account to add the widget to my site? ** *
+*   **Do I need a Casengo account to add the widget to my site?**

 Yes, you do.
 You can sign up here.
 Casengo offers a free trial for 30 days; thereafter, the first agent is always free.
 More information on product features and pricing can be found at casengo.com.

 == Screenshots ==

-1. The Chat widget live on yeloworld.com
+1. See the Live Chat button implemented on Yeloworld.com

 == Changelog ==